Advance-Technologies-Foundation/clio/README.md

 # Installation of Creatio using Clio

 Clio provides functionality to install Creatio on a local machine using a zip file or an unzipped folder.

+> Supported Net6 and NetFramework platforms with MsSql or PostgreSQL databases

 Here's how you can do it:

 # Prepare Infrastructure
 To simply installation of dependencies, clio provides deployment files for